 Items to Embrace

 Dry fruit is a great option for putting in your gym vending machine for a very simple reason: they’re high in the types of fiber and vitamins that people working out need at that period of time.
 Microwave popcorn is also a great option to put in these vending machines as it is high in fiber and antioxidants.

 Intelligent Dispensing Solutions

-If you’re looking for the perfect nutritional vending machine to compliment your gym, Intelligent Dispensing Solutions has a wide range of different options that are up to the challenge.
+If you’re looking for the perfect nutritional vending machine to compliment your gym, Intelligent Dispensing Solutions has a wide range of options, such as vending machines and smart secure lockers, that are up to the challenge.
 Not only can you install vending machines to dispense everything from sports drinks to weight gloves, but these solutions also allow you to cut back on the amount of staff that is required to work in your gym overnight.
 Not only will your patrons be happy, but you can save a significant amount of money at the same time.

 A vending machine no longer has to be just for chips, candy, soda and other unhealthy items.
 Gyms all over the world are proving that they’re also a great way to make sure that your customers have access to all of the items that they need after a terrific workout.
 By understanding which items you should be avoiding in your gym vending machine, you’ll go a long way towards making sure that you’re always giving your customers exactly what they’re looking for at all times.